OpsMx/standard-isd-gitops/README.md

 If the clone is not happening correctly, please check your values.yaml git user, token, repo, branch etc. For those interested, the script can be found in the isd-spinnaker-halyard-init-script

-## Below is the process to be followed to take the backup of DBs of the current ISD version(i.e 3.10)
+## Steps followed to upgarde to 3.11 ISD version

+1. Backup of the DBs

-1. Use the sed commnads to replace the pvc names in minio,postgres and redis folders
+-  Use the sed commnads to replace the pvc names in minio,postgres and redis folders

    sed -i 's/PVCNAME/<USER_SPECIFIED_VALUE>/g' redis/*.yaml